History

 WW1 Tanks at Bovington Tank Museum

-History is taught through our Cornerstones Curriculum projects.
-Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
+Teachers have identified the key knowledge and skills of each history topic and consideration has been given to ensure progression across topics throughout each year group across the school.
 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Mayans.

 Weymouth at War – Nothe Fort

-Cross curricular outcomes in History are specifically planned for, with strong links between the History curriculum and morning literacy lessons enabling further contextual learning.
+Cross curricular opportunities in History are planned for where appropriate, with strong links between the History curriculum and morning literacy lessons enabling further contextual learning.
 The local area is also fully utilised to achieve the desired outcomes with regular trips arranged to enable children to find out and write about their local history.
 For example, our younger pupils visit Corfe Castle to learn about jobs in castles while older pupils find out about Weymouth at war by visiting Nothe Fort or how local smugglers were punished by visiting Shire Hall Museum.
 We also aim to broaden children’s wider experience by ensuring they visit London; for example to learn about Shakespeare’s Globe or Egyptians at The British Museum.

 Ancient Egypt at The British Museum